Is there a valid reason why you should absolutely setup a screen password or PIN lock on your phone? Read this short piece to find out.

 Almost every single phone has a screen or keypad lock built into it.
 This means that you can lock your phone, so that the chances of accidental phone calls are minimized.
 Most phones let you manually lock up, but also offer the ability to set a time-based auto lock.
 You can set your touchscreen phone’s display to lock up after 5 seconds (and sometimes up to 30 minutes) of not being used.
 You can set many to lock up immediately.
 Same goes for phones with keypads.
 The keys can be set to auto lock too.
 You can also add a password, so the display or keypad cannot be unlocked without entering a password.

-Do set up your mobile phone to auto lock after a period of not being used.
+Do set up a screen password or PIN lock for your your mobile phone and set the keypad screen lock to activate after a period of not being used.
 You do not want to initiate an accidental call while having a private conversation with a friend or …ahem…talking dirty with your spouse in bed.

-On Android smartphones, it can be found in Settings -> Security -> Automatically lock
+Android smartphones: the screen password/screen lock setup can be found in Settings -> Security -> Automatically lock

-On Windows Phone smartphones, go to Settings -> Lock+Wallpaper
+Windows Phone smartphones: go to Settings -> Lock+Wallpaper

 On all other phones, the lock options will generally be found in the phone’s settings.